rapyuta-robotics/rclUE/README.md

 (exec "$EDITOR_COMMAND" "PROJECT_PATH/PROJECT_NAME.uproject")
 ```
+3. For messages not in std_msgs, the appropriate library path needs to be added to LD_LIBRARY_PATH
-3. within the Unreal Editor: Edit->Plugins, search and enable for `rclc`
+4. within the Unreal Editor: Edit->Plugins, search and enable for `rclc`
-4. add a PubSubExample actor to the scene and test
+5. add a PubSubExample actor to the scene and test

 ## How to install this plugin (Ubuntu 20):
 1. clone this repository in your Unreal Engine 4 Plugin folder